Azure/azure-iot-cli-extension/README.md

     az iot hub : Manage entities in an Azure IoT Hub.

 Subgroups:
     certificate                         : Manage IoT Hub certificates.
     configuration                       : Manage IoT device configurations at scale. consumer-group                      : Manage the event hub consumer groups of an IoT hub. device-identity                     : Manage IoT devices.
     device-twin                         : Manage IoT device twin configuration. devicestream                        : Manage device streams of an IoT hub. distributed-tracing [Preview]       : Manage distributed settings per-device. job                                 : Manage jobs in an IoT hub. message-enrichment                  : Manage message enrichments for endpoints of an IoT Hub. module-identity                     : Manage IoT device modules.
     module-twin                         : Manage IoT device module twin configuration. policy                              : Manage shared access policies of an IoT hub. route                               : Manage routes of an IoT hub. routing-endpoint                    : Manage custom endpoints of an IoT hub.

 Commands:
     create                              : Create an Azure IoT hub. delete                              : Delete an IoT hub.
     generate-sas-token                  : Generate a SAS token for a target IoT Hub, device or module. invoke-device-method                : Invoke a device method.
     invoke-module-method                : Invoke an Edge module method. list                                : List IoT hubs.
     list-skus                           : List available pricing tiers.
     manual-failover                     : Initiate a manual failover for the IoT Hub to the geo-paired disaster recovery region.
     monitor-events                      : Monitor device telemetry & messages sent to an IoT Hub. monitor-feedback                    : Monitor feedback sent by devices to acknowledge cloud-to-device (C2D) messages.
-    query                         : Query an IoT Hub using a powerful SQL-like language. show                          : Get the details of an IoT hub. show-connection-string        : Show the connection strings for an IoT hub. show-quota-metrics            : Get the quota metrics for an IoT hub. show-stats                    : Get the statistics for an IoT hub. update                        : Update metadata for an IoT hub.
+    query                               : Query an IoT Hub using a powerful SQL-like language. show                                : Get the details of an IoT hub. show-connection-string              : Show the connection strings for an IoT hub. show-event-hub-connection-string    : Show the Event Hub-compatible connection string for an IoT hub. show-quota-metrics                  : Get the quota metrics for an IoT hub. show-stats                          : Get the statistics for an IoT hub. update                              : Update metadata for an IoT hub.
 ```

 ## Scenario Automation